 The 5th of May: What is Liberation Day in the Netherlands?

 Liberation Day in the Netherlands (Bevrijdingsdag) is on the 5th of May and is the day where the Dutch celebrate their liberation by the allies from the Nazi occupation of the Netherlands (1945).
 The Netherlands was occupied by Nazi Germany on 10th May 1940 (4 days after, Rotterdam was bombed).
 The Netherlands was not liberated until 5 years after this, mostly by the Canadian forces.
-Right after the war, they decided that the 5th of May will be when Liberation day takes place.
+Right after the war, they decided that the 5th of May will be when Liberation day is commemorated.

 Liberation day in the Netherlands is the day after National Remembrance Day, which is held on the 4th May every year.
 This way, the Netherlands has two days of both remembering and celebration.
 In the last couple of years ‘bevrijdingsdag’ has also really been about celebrating freedom in general.
 Many people, especially the younger generation such as me, don’t know what it’s like not to live in a free society.
 Therefore, Liberation Day is the day to remember that we were not always free, and that we should celebrate how wonderful it is to live in that kind of society.
 We must not take it for granted.